Castration, disbudding and tail docking - not nice but necessary! - Overview

 - The disbudding scoop is a special instrument designed to gouge out the small horn bud and its base.

 - There is bleeding, more chance of infection than with cautery disbudding and it is a painful procedure.

 Get a vet to do it!

-- For the animal’s sake, disbudding is best carried out by a veterinarian using a gas or electric cautery iron with appropriate pain control (a strong sedative, pain killer and/or anaesthetic).
+- For the animal’s sake, disbudding is best carried out by a veterinarian using a gas or electric cautery iron with appropriate pain control (a strong sedative, pain killer and/or local anaesthetic).

 - The few dollars extra per calf or kid is a small price to pay for a painless and relatively stress-free procedure with a quick recovery and no complications such as infections.